 ErinoakKids is providing in-person services by appointment only.
 Services will also continue to be available virtually, as appropriate, for the time being.
-Beginning Tuesday, September 7, 2021, COVID-19 vaccinations or successful completion of a rapid test for COVID-19 are required for everyone age 12+ coming onto our sites.
+Effective January 3, 2022, parents/caregivers 18+ are required to be fully vaccinated, having had their third dose of the COVID-19 vaccination, to enter our sites.

 Scroll down the page learn more, or click on the menu below to go directly to each section of this page:

-Everyone age 12+ coming onto the sites will need to show proof of receiving both vaccinations (with the date of the second dose being 14 days or more prior to the date of your visit), along with a piece of photo ID*.
+Everyone age 12 to 17 years of age, coming onto the sites will need to show proof of receiving both vaccinations (with the date of the second dose being 14 days or more prior to the date of your visit), along with a piece of photo ID*.
+Adults 18+ will need to show proof of their third dose.
 Documents that will be accepted for proof of vaccination at this time are:

 *Alternate means of identification will be used for those age 12 to 18 without photo ID